Temmie-Flakes/Simple_Choice_Question_Answering/README.md

 A Super simple, Super easy to install implementation of the multiple choice models from huggingface at https://huggingface.co/models?pipeline_tag=multiple-choice
 (note this tab is hidden from huggingface, you can only see it by direct link... why...)<br />
 I tried to make this installer beginner friendly.
-I used heavily modified code from There are dosens of things to improve but for right now it WORKS and I want to upload it before I break it again.
+There are dosens of things to improve but for right now it WORKS and I want to upload it before I break it again.
 Please ignore the terminal outputs, its alot of garbage left over from debugging.
 Will remove later